What are bone cysts?

 It isn't clear what causes bone cysts to develop.
 Unicameral bone cysts may be caused by fluid drainage problems in growing bones.
 Aneurysmal bone cysts may be due to problems with blood vessels in a bone from a previous injury or a non-cancerous growth.
 Another theory is that genetic abnormalities cause the cysts to form.

-Bone cysts are usually picked up during tests such as X-rays, CT scans or MRI scans for other conditions.
+Bone cysts are usually detected during tests such as X-rays, CT scans or MRI scans for other conditions.

 Bone cysts often get better on their own as a child gets older without needing any treatment.
 This is probably why bone cysts are rare in adults.